Eating disorder treatment

 support for families and loved ones of e.d patients

 Often when a loved one or friend is suffering from an eating disorder, the people closest to them experience a significant degree of suffering also.
 This is because eating is such an intrinsic part of our everyday lives, therefore trying to navigate how to interact or speak to someone suffering with food issues, without further exacerbating the problem, can be confusing and difficult.
-At The Wellness Workshop, our Wellness Coach and Intuitive Eating Coach assist parents, families and friends with this dilemma by providing expert advice including what and what not to say to an ED sufferer, how to listen effectively, knowing when, and when not to intervene, how to manage confrontation, and much more.
+At The Wellness Workshop, our Dietitians and Intuitive Eating Coach assists parents, families and friends with this dilemma by providing expert advice including what and what not to say to an ED sufferer, how to listen effectively, knowing when, and when not to intervene, how to manage confrontation, and much more.

 how are eating disorders treated?